 Morrell, Benjamin F.(born: 1841 - died: 1930) Benjamin F. Morrell was born in Madison County, KY.
-On December 1, 1872, he enlisted in the U.S. Army in New Orleans, LA, at the age of 31 [source: U.S. Army Register of Enlistments].
-He served with the 25th Infantry, Company A, and was the best marksman in the company.
+On December 1, 1872 he enlisted in the U.S. Army in New Orleans, LA at the age of 31 [source: U.S. Army Register of Enlistments].
+Serving with the 25th Infantry, Company A, he was the best marksman in the company.

-According to the 1900 U.S. Federal Census, Benjamin F. Morrell was the husband of Nannie A. Morrell, and they had an adopted son, Frederick G. M. White.
-The couple had been in Rhode Island since at least 1889 and were considered prominent in the Jamestown community [source: "Shiloh Church Anniversary," Newport Mercury, 08/20/1892, p.
+According to the 1900 U.S. Federal Census, Morrell was the husband of Nannie A. Morrell; the couple had an adopted son, Frederick G. M. White.
+They had been in Rhode Island since at least 1889 and were considered prominent in the Jamestown community [source: "Shiloh Church Anniversary," Newport Mercury, 8/20/1892, p.
 1].
-Nannie A. Morrell was born around 1846 in North Carolina and died November 1904 in Jamestown, RI [source: "Deaths," Newport Mercury, 12/03/1904, p.
+Nannie A. Morrell was born around 1846 in North Carolina and died November 1904 in Jamestown, RI [source: "Deaths," Newport Mercury, 12/3/1904, p.
 4].

-In the 1900 U.S. Federal Census, there were 956 persons in Jamestown, RI, including an all time high of 81 Blacks (of which Benjamin F. Morrell and Gabriel B. Miller were the only two from Kentucky) and two Mulattoes.
-Very, very few free Blacks from Kentucky had settled in the state of Rhode Island, one of the first being 26 year old Fanney Birkshire, who is listed as a free woman in the 1850 Census.
+In the 1900 U.S. Federal Census, there were 956 persons in Jamestown, RI including an all-time high of 81 Blacks (of which Benjamin F. Morrell and Gabriel B. Miller were the only two from Kentucky) and two Mulattoes.
+Very, very few free Blacks from Kentucky had settled in the state of Rhode Island, one of the first being 26-year old Fanney Birkshire, who is listed as a free woman in the 1850 Census.
 By 1900, Benjamin Morrell was one of 18 Blacks from Kentucky living in Rhode Island and one of two in Jamestown.

 In 1899, Benjamin Morrell was considered the best choice when he was appointed the administrator of the James Walker estate [source: "Jamestown," Newport Daily News, 12/27/1899, p.
 5].
-By 1910, Benjamin Morrell had retired from the Army a commissioned officer, according to the census.
+By 1910, Benjamin Morrell had retired from the Army as a commissioned officer, according to the census.